 In cases where the patient is more stable and time is less critical, we can provide the following alternative methods of transport if available:

 - Commercial flight with medical escort.
-Patient is accompanied by an ER or ICU Physician, Critical Care Flight Nurse or Critical Care Flight Paramedic (and of course all necessary medical equipment) on a commercial airline.
+The patient is accompanied by a Critical Care Flight Nurse or Critical Care Flight Paramedic (and of course all necessary medical equipment) on a commercial airline.

-Call 1-877-ANGEL70 for an in-depth discussion of the patient’s medical transport needs.
+Call 1-877-ANGEL70 for an in-depth discussion of your medical transport needs.